 Just three weeks ago, Linkin Park took to the stage at London’s O2 Arena in support of their latest – and one might imagine, very possibly last – album, One More Light.
 As the final work to which Chester put his name, while on the surface its electropop textures were a “curveball to fans”, under its skin it bleeds some of Chester’s most personal songwriting.
 Talking To Myself, for example, found Chester attempting to empathise with “how [my wife] must have felt when I was battling my demons”.
 Lead single Heavy, meanwhile, was explained by Chester to Kerrang! in March’s comeback cover feature: “I never feel comfortable or satisfied, so the thing that makes things really heavy for me are my thoughts and behaviours, where I’d get caught in these cycles of negativity or substance abuse.
 There’s a really bad neighbourhood inside my skull, so I shouldn’t really walk those streets by myself.”

-That, in his last days, Chester felt alone on those streets, with millions of people around the world loving him as much as the past few days have evidenced, is a tragedy in itself.
+That, in his last days, Chester felt alone on those streets, with millions of people around the world loving him as much as his passing has evidenced, is a tragedy in itself.

 Chester Bennington is survived by his wife, Talinda, and six children, Tyler Lee, Isaiah, Jaime, Draven, Lila and Lily.
 The thoughts of the entire Kerrang! family are with them at this time.